maaut/curotec-integration-challenge/README.md

 - `npm run build`: Builds the application for production.
 - `npm run lint`: Lints the codebase (if ESLint is configured).
 - `npm run preview`: Serves the production build locally for preview.

+## Running the Full Stack

+_This section is superseded by the "Getting Started (Simplified with Root Commands)" section above if you use the root `npm run start:dev` command._

+To run the application, you need to have both the backend API and the frontend development server running concurrently.

+1.  **Start the API:**

+    - Ensure your PostgreSQL database is running (e.g., via `docker-compose up -d` from the root directory).
+    - Navigate to the `api` directory: `cd api`
+    - Start the API development server: `npm run dev` (typically on `http://localhost:3000`)

+2.  **Start the Frontend:**
+    - Navigate to the `frontend` directory: `cd frontend`
+    - Start the frontend development server: `npm run dev` (typically on `http://localhost:5173`)

+Once both are running, you can access the application via the frontend URL (e.g., `http://localhost:5173`).